HEADS-project/training/2.Kevoree_Basics/5.Distributed_System/README.md

 java -Dnode.name=javaNode -Dnode.bootstrap=/path/to/starterModel.kevs -jar kevoree.jar
 ```

+> N.B: if you use Windows, then you will probably have to enclose the arguments within double quotes '"'
+> `"-Dnode.name=javaNode"`

 #### Use your distributed system
 Now that you have 2 Kevoree runtimes running on your machine, you can visualize them using the Kevoree Web Editor
 http://editor.kevoree.org/?host=127.0.0.1